HaardShah/HaardShah/README.md

 - 👋 Hi, I’m @HaardShah
 - 👀 I’m interested and passionate about technolgy and design
-- 🌱 I’m currently studying Bachelor of Computer Science at University of Adelaide
+- 🌱 I’m in my final year of pursuing Bachelor of Computer Science at The University of Adelaide
 - 📫 Reach me on haardashah5@gmail.com